SAP-samples/teched2024-XP280/exercises/ex3/README.md

 This file corresponds to the main configuration file of the module.
 It contains all the heavy lifting of the setup of SAP Build Code.
 The parameters from above are used to create the resources in the right subaccount and assign the role collections to the right user groups.

-In addition we see at the very beginning of the file the expected provider and the version this module is compatible with.
+In addition, we see at the very beginning of the file the expected provider and the version this module is compatible with.
 It does not contain any information for the setup of the provider, as this is inherited from the main configuration.

-When taking a closer look we see several further constructs that Terraform offers like:
+When taking a closer look, we see several further constructs that Terraform offers like:

 - `Data sources` to fetch information from the SAP BTP during execution time.
 - The [`depends_on` meta argument](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on) to model dependencies between resources that Terraform cannot infer automatically.
 - The [`for_each` meta argument](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each) to iterate over a list of elements and create a resource for each element.
 - The [`for` expression](https://developer.hashicorp.com/terraform/language/expressions/for) to create an complex type by transforming another complex type.

-Quite some stuff to digest, but for now enough to know that the modules does exactly what we are looking for.
+Quite some stuff to digest, but for now enough to know that the module does exactly what we are looking for.

 ### `build_code_outputs.tf`

-Additionally the module defines some curated outputs that can be used in the main configuration.
+Additionally, the module defines some curated outputs that can be used in the main configuration.
 In this case it comprises the useful information about the URLs for Build Code and BAS.

 As we have a good impression on what the module does, let us integrate it into our main configuration.

 ## Exercise 3.2 - Configure the SAP Build Code module

-After completing these steps you will have enhanced the configuration to create SAP Build code in your subaccount.
+After completing these steps, you will have enhanced the configuration to create SAP Build code in your subaccount.

 To do so Terraform provides the [module block](https://developer.hashicorp.com/terraform/language/modules/syntax) that allows us to specify a module including its location and the parameters it expects.
 In our case the module is local so provide the path to the module folder.

-Besides that we need to add the new variables for the user that should get the assignment of the role collections.
+Besides that, we need to add the new variables for the user that should get the assignment of the role collections.
 Let's do this.

 1. Open the `variables.tf` file, add the following code and safe your changes: